Arima Naozumi: Biography

 Naozumi was born at Hinoe Castle in Shimabara, in 1586, the first son of daimyo Arima Harunobu, who was a Christian.
 He was baptized as Miguel (ミゲル).
 He was sent by his father to work beside Tokugawa Ieyasu at the age of 15.

 In 1600, Harunobu participated in Sekigahara campaign by sending Naozumi to aid Katō Kiyomasa attacking.

 He married Konishi Yukinaga's niece Marta (マルタ); however, in order to curry favor with Ieyasu, he divorced his Christian wife and married Ieyasu's adopted daughter Kuni-hime in 1610.

-In 1612, he inherited his father's land valued at 40,000 koku in Shimabara when his father was executed for his role in the Okamoto Daihachi incident.
-Tokugawa Ieyasu ordered a general persecution of all Christians in Japan, and Naozumi immediately gave up his Christian belief, exiled his former wife and secretly killed his two half brothers: 8-year old Francisco (フランシスコ) and 6-year old Mathias (マティアス).
+In 1612, he inherited his father's land, which was valued at 40,000 koku, in Shimabara when his father was executed for his role in the Okamoto Daihachi incident.
+Tokugawa Ieyasu ordered a general persecution of all Christians in Japan, and Naozumi immediately gave up his Christian belief, exiled his former wife, and secretly killed his two half-brothers: the 8-year-old Francisco (フランシスコ) and the 6-year-old Mathias (マティアス).

 However, he was dissatisfied with the constant revolts and chaos as a result of the Christian persecution and asked the Shogunate to transfer him to Nobeoka in Hyūga Province.
-When the Shimabara Rebellion broke out in his old fief in 1637, he answered the call of the Shogunate and led a detachment of 4000 troops to suppress the rebellion.
+When the Shimabara Rebellion broke out in his old fief in 1637, he answered the call of the shogunate and led a detachment of 4,000 troops to suppress the rebellion.

 He died in 1641, during his sankin-kōtai in Osaka.